 By sorting your Lego blocks, you actually create domains, and it seems you can create domains based on several criteria.

-If you can define your own order criteria do identify domains, the question is “how do you find the right criteria for your domain separation?”.
+If you can define your own sorting criteria do identify domains, the question is “how do you find the right criteria for your domain separation?”.

 Let’s get back to our Lego example.